 There are no formal prerequisites for MIS 325.
 Some students do, however, know a procedural programming language like Visual Basic.
 Some are learning VB this semester in MIS 304.
-Quite a few students know quite a bit about web programming (HTML, CSS, JavaScript).
-A handful know a little bit about SQL, but very few have an indepth knowledge of the language.
+Quite a few students know a bit about web programming (HTML, CSS, JavaScript).
+A handful know some SQL, but very few have a deep knowledge of the language.
 To repeat: There are no prereqs for this class.
 You will be taught everything you need to know about VB, HTML, SQL and all of the other acronym languages.